akib-islam-coder/leetcodesolutions/README.md

 Problem 1832- Check if the Sentence Is Pangram <br />
 Problem 1844- Replace All Digits with Characters <br />
 Problem 1859- Sorting the Sentence <br />
+Problem 1876- Substrings of Size Three with Distinct Characters  <br />
 Problem 1880- Check if Word Equals Summation of Two Words <br />